 Mark Theoharis

-Mark Theoharis is a writer and attorney who specializes in legal writing for non-lawyers.
-The need to translate the Byzantine world of legal language into something an average reader can understand and use led him to create his company, De Novo Writing.
-He provides law firms, companies, and professionals with a range of services, from creating manuals and guides to ghost writing books and blog posts.
+Mark Theoharis is a writer and former attorney who specializes in legal writing for non-lawyers.
+The need to translate the Byzantine world of legal language into something an average reader can understand and use led him to create his own company, where he has provided law firms, companies, and professionals with a range of services, from creating manuals and guides to ghostwriting books and blog posts.

 Articles By Mark Theoharis